kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 This question was asked by Snapchat.

 Given the head to a singly linked list, where each node also has a “random” pointer that points to anywhere in the linked list, deep clone the list.

+## Problem 649 (Easy)

+This problem was asked by Google.

+Given a string, return the first recurring character in it, or null if there is no recurring character.

+For example, given the string "acbbac", return "b".
+Given the string "abcdef", return null.